dom3d/LearningProtoactorNetOnOSX/documentation/cluster.md

 Calls to Cluster.GetAsync may need to be repeated until success.
 In my test it took a while each time to actually have Get succeed.
 You can only get Root actors but not a child actor.

+A cluster is patitioned automatically by 'kind' using a PartitionActor.

 [back](../README.md)